|Standard||AS/NZS 2272 - 2006|

 Super E0 formaldehyde emission rating

-Our Marine products are certified to Super E0 (view certificate), the lowest emission rating obtainable.
+Our Marine products have formaldehyde emissions that meet the requirements of Super E0 (view certificate), the lowest emission rating obtainable.
+Please refer to the EWPAA letter following the certificate.

 None of the marine species are naturally durable and preservative treatment is required in marine plywood used in many marine environments such as boat hulls, pontoons and marina applications.